When it IS a good idea to pick the cheaper insurance plan—and when it definitely ISN’T

-When on the market for home or automobile insurance, what do you look for?
+When on the market for Home or Auto Insurance, what do you look for?
 Please don’t tell us you just want the cheapest possible option.
 We don’t like to hear that.
 Here’s why:

 Insurance is meant to transfer financial risk away from you when something bad occurs.
 So if you ever need to make a claim, you know that the insurance will cover: some, most, or all of the damage.
 That way, you can continue on with your life mostly unaffected, even if something happens.
 If you only look at the cheapest price without ensuring that you have proper coverage levels, you’ll likely find yourself in store for some unpleasant surprises if you need to make a claim.

 Now, pretend that you selected a plan with great coverage…but your broker is still offering you two or three rates.
 The only noticeable difference between the plans is the deductible.
 Can you pick the cheapest plan then?
 It depends.

 A “deductible” refers to the amount that you must pay out-of-pocket before an insurance company will pay the remaining amount.
 Deductibles help insurance companies prevent small or frivolous claims.
 Plans that come with a higher deductible usually have lower premiums.